zobin8/feed2shark/docs/source/index.rst

 Documentation for the feed2shark project
 =======================================

-feed2shark parses a RSS feed, extracts the last entries and sends them to Mastodon.
+feed2shark parses a RSS feed, extracts the last entries and sends them to Sharkey.
 You'll find below anything you need to install, configure or run feed2shark.

 Guide